Finding Your Faith in the Midst of MesotheliomaStories from Survivors

 So many people like to use this saying when they are faced with a problem or other hardships.
 I was diagnosed with peritoneal mesothelioma at the age of 21.
 Just for context, most people are diagnosed at age 70 or older.

 I remember bits and pieces of the day I found out, but there is one thing I remember the most.
-The doctor who treated me stood at the foot of my bed after my surgery and said, “Well, Ms. Cox, your surgery went well, but you have cancer.
+The doctor who treated me stood at the foot of my bed after my surgery and said, “Well, Ms. Little, your surgery went well, but you have cancer.
 Mesothelioma to be exact.
 I’m sorry.”
 Then he left the room.

 I am sure anyone who has ever been diagnosed with cancer has had different responses to the devastating news.
 For me, it took some time to comprehend it.